marcottelab/super.complex/README.md

-# sup_graph
+# Super.Complex

+## Installation
+Requirements installation:
+python -m pip install -r requirements.txt --user
+Works for Python version < 3.8

+## Instructions

 For each step except step 3, run: python main.py --input_file_name input_humap.yaml --out_dir_name /results_your_name
-The input file input_humap.yaml needs to be modified at each step according to the instruction before running the above command.
+The input file input_humap.yaml needs to be modified with the inclusion of required parameters before running the above command for each step.
+Alternately, argparse arguments need to be provided when running the above command.

 1. Split complex list into train and test:
 Set option split_flag = 1